sciustechnologia/sciustechnologia.github.io/index.md

 - [TCL](./audio/audio_tcl.html)
 - [venv](./audio/venv.html)

->  once my home lab is ready, I will give this a try as well.
+>  might be worth to create my own testing lab for this; I am still non-conclusive on this.

 ***